-The 2022 Budget reflects the financial requirements to support the City's proposed direction, as outlined through the proposed business cases and capital profiles.
-The financial requirements of these business cases and capital profiles include revenues, expenses and expenditures on tangible capital assets used for service delivery and investment in new capital.
+Budget 2022 reflects the financial requirements to support the City's direction, as outlined through the business cases and capital profiles.
+The financial requirements of these business cases and capital profiles include revenues, expenses, and expenditures on tangible capital assets used for service delivery and investment in new capital.

-The main objective of this budget is to clearly explain and highlight financial information underlying the corporate plan, and to ensure Council has a transparent lens to which review and ultimately approve the 2022 Budget.
+The main objective of this budget is to clearly explain and highlight financial information underlying the corporate plan, and to ensure Council has a transparent lens to which review and ultimately approve Budget 2022.
 The information is intended to enhance the users' understanding of the City's financial position and results of operations - enabling the City to demonstrate accountability for the resources entrusted to it.

-The 2022 Budget and future forecasts are meant to provide information with a long term view.
-Ten years of future capital financial information has been presented but readers are cautioned that long term forecasts may change significantly.
+Budget 2022 and future forecasts are meant to provide information with a long-term view.
+Ten years of future capital financial information has been presented, but readers are cautioned that long-term forecasts may change significantly.